Select your language

 Musculoskeletal disorders had the highest economic burden in 2018 of all self-reported health conditions included in the analysis.
 Musculoskeletal disorders are common, and associated with moderately high medical expenses.
 The total medical costs of self-reported health conditions were lower in 2018 compared to 2013, except for eye diseases.

-2. Health conditions based on medication use
+2. Health conditions identified through medication use

 3. Cancer